 Eric Ravilious (1903–1942) was a close contemporary of Rowland Emett (1906–1990) but sadly went missing in action over the North Atlantic while serving with an RAF search-and-rescue squadron during the Second World War.

-This is not an arbitrary whim, as most times the Whittlecreek and Eaton St Torpid Heritage Railway rolling stock is actually rolling is quite late in the evening and most of the vehicles already have some sort of lights.
+This is not an arbitrary whim, as most times the Whittlecreek and Eaton St Torpid Heritage Railway rolling stock is actually rolling is quite late in the evening and a great many of the vehicles have some sort of lights.

 How the real Whittlecreek station looked in October 2018.
-The signal box on the left is not in the original location, and much larger than would have been needed when the line was operational.
+The signal box on the left is not the original and not quite in the original location as it is now on the north of the trackbed not the south side.